Yisrael Guri: Biography

 Born Yisrael Gurfinkel in Hirişeni, Orgeyevsky Uyezd, Bessarabia Governorate, Russian Empire (in present-day Moldova), Guri was educated in a heder and a high school in Chişinău, where he was a member of Tzeiri Zion, before attending the University of Odessa.
-In Odessa he became secretary of the local branch of the Jewish National Fund and of the Urban Zionist Committee.
+In Odessa he married his wife Gila and became secretary of the local branch of the Jewish National Fund and of the Urban Zionist Committee.

-He made aliyah to Palestine in 1919, and was a member of Hapoel Hatzair.
+He emigrated to Palestine in 1919 and was a member of Hapoel Hatzair.
 Between 1922 and 1931 he was a member of Tel Aviv Workers Council.
-He served as a member of the Assembly of Representatives, and was secretary of the Central Controller Committee of the Histadrut trade union.
+In 1923 his son Haim was born, who became later a writer.
+Yisrael served as a member of the Assembly of Representatives, and was secretary of the Central Controller Committee of the Histadrut trade union.
 In 1929 he became a member of Tel Aviv City Council, a role he retained until 1950, and in 1935 became a member of its Cultural Department.

 In 1949 he was elected to the first Knesset on the Mapai list.
 He was re-elected in 1951, 1955, 1959 and 1961.
-He died in September 1965, whilst still an MK.
+He died in September 1965 while still serving as an MK.
+The main street of the Kiryat Shalom neighbourhood in south Tel Aviv is named after him.